liborty/TokenCrypt/README.md

 # TokenCrypt [<img alt="GitHub last commit" src="https://img.shields.io/github/last-commit/liborty/tokencrypt/HEAD?logo=github">](https://github.com/liborty/tokencrypt) [![Actions Status](https://github.com/liborty/TokenCrypt/workflows/test/badge.svg)](https://github.com/liborty/TokenCrypt/actions)

-**Efficiently compress and securely encrypt directories containing  hexadecimal security tokens, base64 data, text, binary or any other types of files.
+**Efficiently compress and securely encrypt directories containing  hexadecimal security tokens, base64 data, text, binary and any other types of files.
 High security with ease of use.**

 **Disclaimer:** use at your own risk!
 No warranties are given or implied.
 By downloading this software, you agree not to use it for unethical purposes.